hyperledger/anoncreds-rs/docs/design/w3c/spec.md

 W3C [Expiration](https://www.w3.org/TR/vc-data-model/#expiration) section defines an optional capability to include credential expiration information.

-Instead of including `expirationDate` property we recommend using a standard indy credentials revocation approach and include a revocation registry id into the credential schema.
+Instead of including `expirationDate` property we recommend using a standard AnonCreds credentials revocation approach and include a revocation registry id into the credential schema.

 #### Status